-Ms. Ueng has a passion for success and carries this desire to her clients.
-Her 25 years of work experience spans from consulting for Bain & Company to working inside brand leaders Time Inc., General Mills, and Clorox to contributing to five b2c and b2b technology ventures that had exits through public offering or acquisition.
-She has served on management teams that have delivered to investors a return of over \$1 billion.
+Grace W. Ueng, founder and CEO of Savvy Marketing Group, has a passion for success and carries this desire to her clients.
+Her work experience spans from consulting for global strategy consincy Bain & Company to working inside Fortune 500 brand leaders Time Inc., General Mills, and Clorox to contributing to five sugsful technology ventures that had successful exits through public offerings or acquisition.
+She has been a key member of executive teams that have delivered to investors a return of over \$1 billion.